How Much Does Car Insurance Cost in Illinois? A 2026 Pricing Guide

 • Collector and Antique Vehicles: Specialty markets that price based on agreed value and limited use, typically at a fraction of standard auto premium for the same vehicle.

-• Life Insurance: Term, whole, and universal life solutions to meet income protection, estate, and business succession needs.
+• Life Insurance: Term, whole, and universal life insurance solutions to meet income protection, estate, and business succession needs.

 Frequently Asked Questions